toralf/torutils/README.md

 The instructions do belong to the IPv4 variant.
 They are similar for IPv6 script.
 The package [iptables](https://www.netfilter.org/projects/iptables/) is needed, [jq](https://stedolan.github.io/jq/) is needed for rule 4 to get the information which relays do run at the same ip.
-If the parsing of Tors config file _torrc_ (line [150](ipv4-rules.sh#L150)) doesn't work, then:
+If the parsing of Tors config file _torrc_ doesn't work (line [150](ipv4-rules.sh#L150)), then:
-1. define the relay/s (space separated) in the environment variable, eg.:
+1. define the relay(s) (space separated) in the environment variable, eg.:
     ```bash
     export CONFIGURED_RELAYS="3.14.159.26:535"
     export CONFIGURED_RELAYS6="[cafe::dead:beef]:4711"
     ```
-1. -and/or- create a pull requests to fix the script ;)
+1. -and/or- create a pull requests to fix the parsing ;) before you start the protection.

-Allow inbound traffic to additional local network services by:
+Same happens for additional local network services:
-1. define the relay/s (space separated) in the environment variable, eg.:
+1. define them (space separated) in the environment variable, eg.:
     ```bash
     export ADD_LOCAL_SERVICES="2.718.281.828:459"
     export ADD_LOCAL_SERVICES6="[eff:eff::affe:edda:fade]:1984"